ScooloV/bbpedia/docs/death_zone/new_inducements.md

 * The player that committed the Foul may accept their fate and be Sent-off.
 * The player may attempt to argue with Ranulf!
 Ranulf will settle the argument with his axe.
 An Armour roll is made against the player, applying a +2 modifier to the result:

-- If the roll is higher than the Armour Value of the player, they become Prone and an Injury roll is made against them.
+&emsp;- If the roll is higher than the Armour Value of the player, they become Prone and an Injury roll is made against them.
 The player is not Sent-off and no Turnover is caused.

-- If the roll is equal to or lower than the Armour Value of the player hit, the attack has no effect.
+&emsp;- If the roll is equal to or lower than the Armour Value of the player hit, the attack has no effect.
 The player is Sent-off and a Turnover caused.

 **"I'M NOT ONE FOR ARGUING!"**